 This mode is intended for off-highway or off-road use only and should not be used on any public roadways.
-In this mode, all TCS and ESC stability features are turned OFF.
+In this mode, TCS and ESC features are turned OFF.
 To enter the "Full Off" mode, push and hold the "ESC Off" switch for five seconds while the vehicle is stopped with the engine running.
-After five seconds, a chime will sound, the "ESC OFF Indicator Light" will illuminate, and the "ESC Off" message will display in the vehicle odometer.
-The "ESC off" message may appear in the Driver Information Display (DID).
-Refer to "Driver Information Display (DID)" in "Understanding Your
+After five seconds, a chime will sound, the "ESC Off Indicator Light" will illuminate, and the

-Instrument Panel" for further information.
+"ESC OFF" message will display in the Driver Information Display (DID).
 To turn ESC ON again, momentarily push the "ESC Off" switch.